The Top 20 Things to Do in Peru - That Aren't Machu Picchu!

 6. Do Some Shopping at a Peruvian Marketplace

 Peru, especially the Andean region, is famous around the world for its colorful marketplaces catering to tourists and locals alike.
-If you’re looking to buy a keepsake for yourself or some souvenirs for friends and family back home, skip the brick and mortar stores and check out the market stalls first!
-The Andean highlands are home to a number of major marketplaces (check out a description of Cusco’s largest in an article by a fellow site contributor at this link), but the most famous is without a doubt located in the small town of Písac.
-Pictured above, Písac’s marketplace is regarded as too touristy by some, but regardless, we remain fans and recommend it at least as a short half-day trip from Cusco.
+If you're looking to buy a keepsake for yourself or some souvenirs for friends and family back home, skip the brick and mortar stores and check out the market stalls first!
+The Andean highlands are home to a number of major marketplaces, but the most famous is without a doubt located in the small town of Písac.
+Pictured above, Písac's marketplace is regarded as too touristy by some, but regardless, we remain fans and recommend it at least as a short half-day trip from Cusco.

 7. Visit the Floating Islands of Lake Titicaca